al651/alham.co/src/pages/markdown/2024-04-20-remote-firework-ignition.md

     <figcaption>First RF signal test shows the computer recieved output of the RF signal.</figcaption>
 </figure>

 This initial test was to see if I could get the RF signals working with a generic RF remote I bought online, which I intended to use for the fireworks activator.
 The initial tests were a success!
-As you see from the video, my remote receives the signals, and the computer displays what it receives.
+As you see from the video, my remote sends the signals, the reciever recieves it, and the computer displays what it receives.

 <zoom>
     <img className="post-img" src="/media/2023-10-01-remote-firework-ignition/rf-signal-reciever-XY-MK-5V.jpg" alt="The RF reciever board that was used." width="400">